 Users who spent so much on a phone are more likely to spend more in Apple Store, Apple Care, iTunes, and Apple Cloud service – the higher margin sectors.
 Revenue from “Service” just surged 31% Y-o-Y in Q3 2018.
 This sector will grew even faster in coming quarters.

 Selling less units means Apple now has less users to take care of, they can provide better service to their “honorable customers”.

 Apple iPhone will soon be the phones for the privileged.
-Just like how private banking and business class flights for high net worth customers.
+Just like how private banking and business class flights are positioned for only high net worth customers.

 * Additional data –

 1- iPhone in U.S. market